 A note on site navigation: click on icon at right (or top right) for a note about me, and click on icon at left (or top left) for the site menu.
 The menu scrolls down.

 Disclaimer: I am not a doctor, and do not have a formal scientific education.
-My work is entirely on an amateur basis.
 The information presented here is based on my interpretation of published scientific studies, interspersed with my opinions.
 It is up to the reader’s discretion to use this information as he/she sees fit.